buddilla/GoCash-Core/doc/unit-tests.md

 After configuring, they can be run with 'make check'.

-To run the goodsd tests manually, launch src/test/test_goods .
+To run the jaded tests manually, launch src/test/test_jade .

-To add more goodsd tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the test/ directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.
+To add more jaded tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the test/ directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.

-To run the goods-qt tests manually, launch src/qt/test/goods-qt_test
+To run the jade-qt tests manually, launch src/qt/test/jade-qt_test

-To add more goods-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.
+To add more jade-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.